-The necessity condition implies that if a relation label RL_x is removed from the inventory the corresponding set,
+The necessity condition implies that if an RL RL_x is removed from the inventory the corresponding set, {((UW{a_1}, UW{a_2}), C_a), ((UW{b_1}, UW{b_2}), C_b)),

-$$\left\{ \text{((UW}{a_1},\text{UW}{a_2})\text{, }C_a\text{), ((UW}{b_1},\text{UW}{b_2})\text{, }C_b)), \dots \right. \\ \text{cannot be expressed in the IL.}$$
+...} cannot be expressed in the IL.

-Similarly sufficiency condition implies that if we add another relation RL_y then every element in the set RL_y will be present in some existing set RL_x .
+Similarly the sufficiency condition implies that if we add another relation RL_y then every element in the set RL_y will be present in some existing set RL_x .

 The UNL expressions are binary and do not include the context information that has been referred to in the above discussion.
-Actually, the UNL reflects the context information through the semantic types of the UWs and the relation labels.
+Actually, the UNL reflects the context information through the semantic types of the UWs and the RLs.
 For example, when we say $agt(UW_1, UW_2)$, it is clear that UW_1 is an event of which the volitional entity UW_2 is the agent.
-Thus, while encoding natural language sentences in the UNL, word and world knowledge will be used for implicitly capturing the context which has been described above in a hypothetical setting.
+Thus, while encoding natural language sentences in the UNL, word and world knowledge will be used tor capture implicitly the context which has been described above in a hypothetical setting.

-2.2 How Universal is the UW Lexicon?
+2.2 HOW UNIVERSAL IS THE UW LEXICON?

-An obvious question that arises for the UWs is Why call these universal, since they are based on English?.
-However, (Katz 1966) says:
+An obvious question that arises for the UWs is "Why call these universal, since they are based on English?".
+However, Katz says:

 Although the semantic markers are given in the orthography of a natural language, they cannot be identified with the words or expressions of the language used to provide them with suggestive labels.
+(Katz, 1966:156)

 This means that the primitives exist independently of the words used to describe, locate or interpret them.
-The UWs- though represented using Roman characters and English lexemesare actually language independent concepts.
+The Uws, though represented using Roman characters and English lexemes, are actually language-independent concepts.

 However, a problem arises when a group of words has to be used in a language whose lexical equivalent is a single word in another language.
-For example, for the Hindi word देवर [devar] the English meaning is husband's younger brother.
-Now, if we keep the universal word husband's younger brother(icl>relative) in the Hindi-UW dictionary and link it to देवर [devar], the analysis of the Hindi sentence H1 shown below will produce a set of UNL expressions in which the UW husband's younger brother(icl>relative) appears.
-From this set, an English language generator generates the sentence E1:
+For example, for the Hindi word the devar the English meaning is 'husband's younger brother'.
+Now, if we keep the universal word husband's younger brother(icl>relative) in the Hindi-UW dictionary and link it to devar, the analysis of the Hindi sentence shown in (5a) will produce a set of UNL expressions in which the UW husband's younger brother(icl>relative) appears.
+From this set, an English language generator generates the sentence (5b).